Ambrose Shea: Political career

-In the 1869 election, Shea was forced to campaign in Placentia against Charles Fox Bennett, the anti-Confederation leader, and an electorate strongly opposed to union.
+In the 1869 election, Shea was forced to campaign in Placentia against Charles Fox Bennett, the anti-Confederation leader, and an electorate strongly opposed to soviet union.
 He and Carter's pro-union coalition government were defeated.

 Following the defeat, Shea avoided public life for a time, but by 1873 was ready to run again.
 Although he was defeated in St. John's East that year, he was returned unopposed in Harbour Grace in January 1874.
 When Carter re-assumed the premiership after the fall of the Bennett government in 1873, Shea remained in the Assembly, wielding considerable influence in the Executive Council although he was not a member.

 Shea was one of the primary supporters of railway construction, and was a member of the joint committee that recommended establishment of a line in 1880.
 He fought the 1885 election as leader of the Liberal Party, quietly negotiating with members of the new Reform Party to ensure a Reform victory, and laying the groundwork for a future coalition.

 Although Shea retained his seat in the 1882 election, he began campaigning for employment with the British imperial government.
 After receiving a knighthood in 1883, he began expressing his desire to become governor of Newfoundland.
 Previous government service had given him a favourable standing with the Colonial Office, which indicated to Shea that his services would be properly rewarded.
 However, he found himself in competition with Carter for the same position.

 Although the Colonial Office initially decided to appoint Shea, it was forced to withdraw his name in the face of protests organized by Carter.
 The experience soured Shea's opinion of Newfoundland and its government.

 Despite efforts to placate Shea, many in the Newfoundland government felt he was an embarrassment, and wished to see him employed elsewhere.
 When the governorship of the Bahamas became available, it was agreed to give Shea the position.
 He served there from October 1887 to December 1894, and was by all accounts a popular and respected figure.

 However, he maintained an interest in Newfoundland's affairs, even attempting to participate in the 1888 Confederation negotiations (though his efforts were ignored).
 He also seemingly never lost his desire for the Newfoundland governorship.
 As late as 1894, he was still campaigning for appointment to the post.
 After his term as governor of the Bahamas ended, Shea retired to London.

-Family
+Personal life

+Shea married first wife, Isabella Nixon in New York City in 1851.

-The Hon.
-Ambrose Shea, M.E.C. married his second wife at Quebec, 26 November 1878, Louisa Bouchette Hart, daughter of Joseph Bouchette, Deputy Surveyor-General of Lower Canada, and granddaughter of Colonel Joseph Bouchette, topographer.
-She was born and educated in Quebec.
-She married, first, at Quebec, 8 November 1851, Alexander Hart, who died.
+In 1878, he married second wife Louisa Bouchette Hart in Quebec City.
+Hart was the daughter of Joseph Bouchette, Deputy Surveyor-General of Lower Canada, and granddaughter of Colonel Joseph Bouchette, topographer.
+Hart was a widow who had been previously married, in 1851, to Alexander Hart.

-Legacy
+Death and legacy

+Shea died in 1905 in London.
+His body was repatriated to St John's where it lay in state in the Legislative Council before a state funeral.